Codigami/CFAlertViewController/README.md

 #CFAlertViewController
 `CFAlertViewController` is a library that helps you display and customise **alerts and action sheets** on iPad and iPhone.
 It offers screen rotation as well as an adaptive UI support.
 CFAlertViewController’s functionality is almost similar to the native UIAlertController.
-It can be used with Extensions also.

 <GIF>

 ## Requirements :